RoboCup-SSL/ssl-go-tools/cmd/ssl-recorder/README.md

 ## Usage

 The binary is called `ssl-recorder`.
-Run it with `-h` to see the available parameters.
+Run it with `-h` to print usage information.
 Logs will be written to a compressed log file in the current working directory.